ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } TreeHead;
 ~~~

 where `tree_size` is the number of log entries.
-If the
+If the Transparency Log is
-Transparency Log is deployed with Third-Party Management, then the public key
+deployed in Third-Party Management mode, then the public key used to verify the
-used to verify the signature belongs to the Third-Party Manager; otherwise the
+signature belongs to the Third-Party Manager; otherwise the public key used
-public key used belongs to the Service Operator.
+belongs to the Service Operator.

 The signature itself is computed over a `TreeHeadTBS` structure, which
 incorporates the log's current state as well as long-term log configuration: